 Anyhow, back to construction.
 The next thing the contractors did was pour the slab for the floor, leaving space for the pier in the middle:

 They used that bar in the middle to measure out a 5 foot radius for the base as precisely as possible, and they also ensured it was as level as possible.
 Note the PVC pipe… that is a conduit I added to allow running cables from the outside to the inside of the dome.
 In hindsight I would have used actual electrical conduit and not PVC pipe, as the corners in the PVC pipe were really too tight to allow easy fishing of cables.
 I ended up needing to cut the outside pipe in order to get at the cable I was trying to get through it later on.
+Ultimately the electricians I hired to run power to it drilled their own holes through the foundation, and that pipe ended up being used as a drain for a dehumidifier.

 Things moved quickly; up went the walls and the form for the pier: